What Causes Excess Dust in a House?

 Vacuum Regularly

-Make vacuuming your carpets, furniture, and curtains part of your regular home maintenance routine.
+Vacuuming your carpets, furniture, and curtains should be part of your regular home maintenance routine.
 It will help you improve the air quality in your home.

 Use An HVAC Filter With a Higher MERV Rating

 It’s also a good idea to check your air filters monthly.
-If you don’t see the filter media, it’s time to change the filter.
+If you don’t see the filter media, it’s time to change it.

 Seal Doors and Windows